HomepageStartseite

 • JASC Paintshop Pro

 This is not the official format documentation.
 Although we're doing our best to keep this information as accurate as possible, there is no way of checking all of it under all possible circumstances.
-We're not taking any responsibility for the results of this information or lack thereof.
+We're not taking any responsibility for the results of these information or lack thereof.
 The 'trademarks, patents and royalties' section is here just for your convenience, and is in no way complete.
-Please send us a note, if you find any incorrect of missing information to fileformats@daubnet.com.
+Please send us a note, if you find any incorrect of missing information.